Published Saturday, Feb. 28, 2009 | 1:30 p.m.

 1:30: Las Vegas teenager Kyra White, a 14-year-old who attends Liberty High School, completely nailed the national anthem as the crowd roared in approval and two A-10 Warthogs from nearby Nellis Air Force base screamed overhead on the beautiful day with temperatures in the low 60s..

 1:37: A smiling Kruger (why shouldn't he enjoy the moment, he's gonna be stressed enough trying to get the Rebels to their third-straight NCAA tournament in the coming weeks, makes it official: "Gentlemen start your engines."

 1:45: The 43 drivers oblige and Speed leads the pack three times around the track.

-2:05: On lap No. 22, Las Vegas' own Kyle Busch was involved in a big crash as he tried to pass Kevin Harvick.
-He slammed hard into the wall, creating a six-car crash that ended his day and also that of pole-sitter Speed.
+2:05: On lap No. 22, Las Vegas' own Kyle Busch, was involved in a big crash as he tried to pass Kevin Harvick.
+Instead he slammed hard into the wall, creating a six-car crash that ended his day and also that of pole-sitter Speed.